laymonage/slides-fosdem-2024/slides.md

 highlighter: shiki
 lineNumbers: false
 info: |
-  ## ✨ Modern editing experience for your Django models with Wagtail 🐦
+  ## ✨ Modern editing experience you can build in your CMS 🐦

-  Presented at DjangoCon US 2023.
+  Presented at FOSDEM 2024.
 drawings:
   persist: false
 transition: slide-left
-title: ✨ Modern editing experience for your Django models with Wagtail 🐦
+title: ✨ Modern editing experience you can build in your CMS 🐦
 hideInToc: true
 mdc: true
 download: true
 ---

 <h1 class="!text-5xl font-semibold">
-✨ Modern editing experience for your Django models with Wagtail 🐦
+✨ Modern editing experience you can build in your CMS 🐦
 </h1>

 <p class="!opacity-90">Sage Abdullah</p>